fjalvarezdd/RabbitMQ-Docker-cluster/Readme.md

 ## Using `docker-compose`
-This section details how to start the whole cluster using `docker-compose` and a YAML definition file
+Also you can start the whole clustering using `docker-compose` and a YAML definition file

 1. Create a network shared by all containers
 ```bash